Hearing Loss and Brain Health: How Hearing Affects Cognitive Functions

 Less auditory stimulation triggers neurobiological changes potentially affecting cognitive functions.
 Severe, untreated hearing loss increases the risk of dementia fivefold.
 Adults with untreated hearing loss experience cognitive decline 3.2 years sooner.
 Dementia patients with severe untreated hearing loss face 30–40% faster cognitive decline.

-Taking the 1st Step to Better Hearing
+Taking the First Step to Better Hearing